DaviSFS21/cocoa_puffs/README.md

 rails db:migrate
 ```

-4. **Start both React and Rails servers:** Using the terminal, access backend directory and serve the Rails API.
+4. **Start both React and Rails servers:** Run these commands in the terminal, access backend directory and start the Rails API server.
-Using another terminal, access frontend directory and serve the React page.
+In another terminal, navigate to the frontend directory and start the React server.
 ```
 cd .\backend\
 rails s